DevWeb13/server-P14-/README.md

 * Log in or create a mongoDb Atlas account:<https://www.mongodb.com/fr-fr>
 * Create a free database cluster.
-* Clone a server API: <https://github.com/DevWeb13/server-P14->
+* Clone this server API.
-* You have to clone the project locally with either/or :
+* You have to clone the project locally with either/or:

 ```bash
 # HTTPS